hodgskiss/Nviennensis_copper_limitation/README.md

     *  Promoter_Regions_Downregulated_Putative_Homologs.txt
        *  Promoter regions of genes in closely related species that share high similarity and/or synteny with genes containing the downregulated motif in N. viennensis.
 Used as input for MEME.
     *  Motif_Upregulated_Genes.txt
        *  Motif found in the promoter region of selected upregulated genes.
 Motif is in the MEME format.
+Used as input for FEME.
     *  Motif_Downregulated_Genes.txt
        *  Motif found in the promoter region of the top 25 downregulated genes.
 Motif is in the MEME format.